Nice to meet you.

 4. Start small

-Don’t dive in to what your goals are right away.
+Don’t dive into your goals right away.
 Find some common ground to make a genuine connection and grow from there.
-It’s OK if the discussion stalls or has some awkward pauses.
+It’s okay if the discussion stalls or has awkward pauses.
 It’s part of the nature of this type of situation.
-Push past it and work through to develop an authentic connection.
+Push past it and work through it to develop an authentic connection.

 5. Find a way to help someone else